• Home |

 Specs

-• Bullet Type: Tipped Tripple Shock X (TTSX)
+Bullet Type Tipped Triple Shock X (TTSX)

-• Muzzle Velocity: 2,910 fps
+Muzzle Velocity 2,910 fps

-• Muzzle Energy: 2,257 ft-lbs
+Muzzle Energy 2,257 ft-lbs

-Pros
+Pros Cons

-• Perfect for long-range hunting
+Designed for long-range hunting Pricey

-• All-copper design
+All-copper design

-• Insane expansion thanks to the polymer tip
+Insane expansion thanks to the polymer tip

-Why We Chose It
+Why I Chose It

 When you need consistent long-range accuracy, Barnes VOR-TX ammo never seems to disappoint.
-Loaded with the proprietary 120 gr TTSX hunting bullet, Barnes VOR-TX offers hunters an incredibly flat shooting round that can easily knock down a mule deer at 500 yards.
+Loaded with the proprietary 120 grain TTSX hunting bullet, Barnes VOR-TX offers hunters an incredibly flat shooting round that can easily knock down a mule deer at 500 yards.

-Similar to the Deer Season XP and Hornady SST, the Barnes TTSX uses a polymer tip to increase their bullet’s ballistic coefficient, ensure rapid expansion, and quickly put down whatever game animal you aim it at.
+Similar to the Deer Season XP and Hornady SST, the Barnes TTSX uses a polymer tip to increase its bullet’s ballistic coefficient, ensure rapid expansion, and quickly put down whatever game animal you aim it at.

-The all-copper design means that this round is perfect for states or territories that restrict lead bullet usage, making it a perfect round for long range deer hunting across North America.
+The all-copper design means that this round is perfect for states or territories that restrict lead bullet usage, making it a perfect round for long-range deer hunting across North America.
 And when it comes to accuracy, Barnes is on par with all the other big-name match-grade ammo companies like Sierra, Berger, Federal Premium, and Nosler.

 Best 6.5 Creedmoor Elk Hunting Ammo